 The beginning starts off with the usual routine of investigating in the cybernetic world.
 As the FLAK was doing their normal routine, they encounter this special girl and things take a nasty turn for

 a couple of FLAK members.
 As the story moves on, Souma Tooru becomes one of the new members in the FLAK new devision but he joined not to relive his glory days as \"Steppen Wolf\" but for solely one purpose.
 You will have to watch to know why. ^_^

 In conclusion, one of the best CG anime series I (and maybe you) will ever watch.
 Its full with a big plot to follow and an action pack sequence where it may amaze you from time to time.
 Its recommended for the mature audience but in general its for everyone who enjoys a bit of drama, action and adventure.

 Not really anything you haven't seen before, borrowing pieces from Akira, Evangelion, The Matrix and several other sources.
 Still, quite worthwhile, especially since it is only two hours long all in all.
 Awesome fighting scenes, a pretty deep (but very cliché) story and pretty cool characters.
 And a severed limb or two.

 Kind of a mixed bag.
 The fighting scenes are spectacular for the most part, but the "real world" graphics are only average.
 Some of the digital animations of the mechas even look really cheap and awkward.
 But for the most part, the graphics stretches from decent to awesome.

-Quite a lot of blood, mutilation and other neat stuff.
+Quite a lot of blood, mutilation and

 Opening and ending themes are pretty good, but don't sell your dog and your house to get the OST.
 Background music are pretty anonymous for the most part, but from time to time a real synth romp turns up to enhance a scene tenfolds.